katherinew5896/sep10-freedom-project/blog/entry05.md

 ## Task
 ### Bootstrap grid
-This presents a container fluid used to align and format websites
+This presents a container fluid and colomns used to align and format websites
 ````
 <div  class="container-fluid">
     <div >